Technical advice for travelling overseas with an agency-issued electronic device

 - Once you have baselined the device upon return, it is important to wipe or reset the device.
 This should be done even if nothing suspicious is noted.

-- DSD recommends that information on all mobile devices be encrypted.
+- ASD recommends that information on all mobile devices be encrypted.
 Refer to the ISM for evaluated products and approved algorithms.

 - Encryption at rest.
 All mobile devices should be encrypted in order to mitigate the risk of unauthorised access to information.
 Agencies using encryption to secure data at rest should implement evaluated products and approved algorithms and should use either:

 - partial disk encryption, where the access control will only allow writing to the encrypted partition.